tarruda/grunt-coffee-build/README.md

         #     timestamp.
 When building to a single file the processed
         #     output will only be cached in memory, so it only works
         #     effectively when the 'grunt-contrib-watch' task is being used
         #     with the 'nospawn' option set.
+        #   - When building to a single file the task will perform
+        #     additional tasks such as parsing 'require' calls recursively.
-        #   - It integrates better with browserify
+        #   - It integrates better with browserify(only the 'top-level'
+        #     project should invoke browserify)
         options:
           browserify: false # This is not required as directory builds
                             # work exactly like normal coffeescript